 We have a growing list of schools actively seeking engineers with your skills and experience.
 If building a long-lasting, beneficial relationship with a local school appeals to you then:

 Through the Inspiring Governance programme, we can match you with a school local to where you live or work.
 You will also be able to search for local governing board vacancies and contact any schools you are interested in volunteering at.
-Through the programme, you will also be able to access 12 months’ free support and guidance from the National Governance Association.

 If you have any questions, please contact the Inspiring Governance team on firstname.lastname@example.org or call 020 7566 4880.